Asynchronous Decentralized SGD with Quantized and Local Updates: The Complete Analysis

-In this section we provide the formal definition of the local steps performed by our algorithms.
+Next, we provide the formal definition of the local steps performed by our algorithms.
 Recall that $X_t^i$ is a local model of node $i$ at step $t$.
 Let $H_t^i$ be the number of local steps node $i$ performs in the case when it is chosen for interaction at step $t+1$.
-A natural case is for $H_t^i$ to be fixed throughout the whole algorithm, that is: for each time step $t$ and node $i$, $H_t^i=H$.
-However, optimal choice $H_t^i$ depends on whether a second moment bound on gradients (\ref{eqn:grad_is_bounded_assumption_f}) is assumed.
-Let:
+A natural case is for $H_t^i$ to be fixed throughout the whole algorithm, that is: for each time step $t$ and node $i$, $H_t^i=H$ (or alternatively we might to try that $H_t^i$ can be a geometric r.v with mean $H$).

 and for $1 \le q \le H_t^i$ let: